inkVerb/Vubuntu-info/README.md

 1. Get your Ubuntu 16+ LTS VPS going, probably on Digital Ocean, NOT a LAMP server!
 2. Get into your command line as root...

+Note: make-verber-preserver, make-verber, and setupverb have instructions and examples at the start of each file.
+Use vim or nano to see them.
+They delete themselves after running because you only need them once.

 `apt install git`

 `cd /var/local`